What is an assessment centre?

 - Succession planning

 - Diagnosing strengths/weaknesses and devising individual training and development programmes

 With globalisation, the market is getting increasingly demanding and competitive and hiring and retaining the right talent is extremely crucial.
 In this context, an assessment centre is a more accurate and standardised process which is used globally for talent selection and development.

 It provides an opportunity for candidates to show their suitability for a role in different ways and enables them to obtain a practical preview of what the role demands.
 It is one of the best methods to predict the future work performance of a person and thus of the organisation.
 Here is an interesting document to understand more about the benefits and shortcomings of an Assessment Centre.

-How do I get guidance on conducting Assessment Centre in our organisation?
+How to get guidance on conducting Assessment Centre in our organisation?

 You can reach out to us at email@example.com to set up a free consultation call regarding Assessment Centre at your organisation.
 We shall be happy to guide you and help your organisation grow.
-To know more, visit our web page on Assessment Development Centre.
+To know more, visit our web page on Assessment Centre.

 Your email is safe with us.